InserirAquiNome/crypto/full_node.md

 ```

-I will not the full blockchain on my node and for that I will prune the old blocks.
+I will not store the full blockchain on my node and for that I will prune the old blocks.
 The only storage size I will use is 600 M of space.

 ```
 # Reduce storage requirements by pruning (deleting) old blocks.
 This mode is incompatible with -txindex and -rescan.